 You may need to travel for treatment if you don’t live near a mesothelioma cancer center, which can be expensive.
 Financial support programs can help lower these costs.

-• VA travel pay reimbursement: This program reimburses veterans and caregivers for travel expenses to and from approved health care appointments.
+- VA travel pay reimbursement: This program reimburses veterans and caregivers for travel expenses to and from appointments.

-• Fisher House: This foundation offers free lodging to families of veterans receiving treatment.
-Many of the houses are near VA facilities.
+- Fisher House: This foundation offers free lodging to families of veterans receiving treatment.
+Many of the houses are near VA health care facilities.

-• Lawsuits: Money from a lawsuit can help you cover travel costs.
-These lawsuits often award $1 million or more, and you may start getting money in 90 days or less.
-Find attorneys and file a lawsuit now.
+- Lawsuits: Money from a lawsuit can help you cover travel costs.
+You may start getting the first payouts in 90 days or less.
+Get a free case review to see if you may be eligible for compensation from a lawsuit.

-• Medical transportation: Medicaid can cover travel to appointments as a non-emergency medical transportation (NEMT) benefit.
-Some private insurance companies may also cover NEMT.
+- Medical transportation: Medicaid and some private insurance plans cover travel to appointments as a non-emergency medical transportation (NEMT) benefit.

-• Travel grants: The Meso Foundation’s grant program reimburses patients who travel to meet with mesothelioma doctors or to join a clinical trial.
+- Travel grants: The Meso Foundation’s grant program reimburses patients who travel to meet with mesothelioma doctors or participate in clinical trials.

 Mesothelioma Support and Treatment for U.S. Veterans